JIT and NHI Convergence

 A standing AWS IAM role attached to an engineer's user account is a long-lived credential.
 So is a static API key embedded in a CI/CD pipeline.
 So is a Kubernetes service account with cluster-admin bound indefinitely.
 JIT for humans eliminates the engineer's standing role.
 JIT for NHI eliminates the pipeline's static key.
 The control objective is the same: access exists only when it is being used, not before and not after.

 The mechanism differs because the requester differs.
 A human can click through an approval workflow, respond to an MFA prompt, and confirm a session is complete.
 A service account cannot.
-NHI JIT requires machine-to-machine identity verification — the workload proves its identity to the JIT platform using a platform-native attestation mechanism (Kubernetes service account token, SPIFFE SVID, AWS EC2 instance identity document) and receives a short-lived credential in exchange.
-No human in the loop; the verification is structural.
+NHI JIT requires machine-to-machine identity verification: the workload proves its identity to the JIT platform using a platform-native attestation mechanism (a Kubernetes service account token, a SPIFFE SVID, a cloud provider's instance identity document) and receives a short-lived credential in exchange.
+There is no human in the loop; the verification is structural.

 Where human JIT platforms extend to NHI

-Several human JIT platforms have added NHI coverage in varying degrees:
+Several categories of human JIT platform have added NHI coverage in varying degrees:

-Apono supports NHI through its policy engine, allowing automated workloads to request and receive ephemeral access to databases and cloud resources based on policy rules rather than human approval.
-The access bundle concept applies: a deployment pipeline needing access to a staging database, a secrets manager, and a cloud console can request all three as a bundle.
+Policy-engine-driven platforms support NHI through the same policy engine that evaluates human requests, allowing automated workloads to request and receive ephemeral access to databases and cloud resources based on policy rules rather than human approval.
+The bundling concept some of these platforms use for humans applies equally to machines: a deployment pipeline needing access to a staging database, a secrets manager, and a cloud console can request all three as a single correlated grant.

 These extensions are meaningful but partial.
-None of them provides the platform-identity verification depth of a dedicated NHI platform.
+None of them provides the platform-identity verification depth of a platform built for NHI from the ground up.

 Where dedicated NHI platforms remain necessary

-Dedicated NHI JIT platforms — Aembit is the clearest example — provide capabilities that human JIT platforms with NHI extensions do not:
+Dedicated NHI JIT platforms provide capabilities that human JIT platforms with NHI extensions generally do not:

 Platform-native identity attestation.
-Aembit verifies workload identity using the native attestation mechanisms of the infrastructure the workload is running on: Kubernetes service account tokens, SPIFFE SVIDs, AWS EC2 instance identity documents, GitHub Actions OIDC tokens.
-The credential is not just short-lived; it is bound to a verified workload identity claim that a static service account cannot forge.
-Human JIT platforms with NHI support typically accept API requests with service account credentials rather than performing attestation at the platform level.
+A dedicated NHI platform verifies workload identity using the native attestation mechanisms of the infrastructure the workload is actually running on: Kubernetes service account tokens, SPIFFE SVIDs, cloud provider instance identity documents, CI platform OIDC tokens.
+The credential isn't just short-lived; it's bound to a verified workload identity claim that a static service account can't forge.
+Human JIT platforms with NHI support typically accept API requests presenting service account credentials rather than performing attestation at the platform level, a meaningfully weaker guarantee.

-Service-to-service access control.
-Microservice architectures with many services calling each other at high volume require NHI credential management that can handle the rate and latency requirements of service-to-service communication.
-A human JIT platform's approval workflow model is not designed for thousands of credential issuances per minute between microservices.
+Service-to-service access control at volume.
+Microservice architectures with many services calling each other at high frequency require NHI credential management that can handle the rate and latency requirements of service-to-service communication.
+A human JIT platform's approval-workflow model isn't designed for thousands of credential issuances per minute between services with no human anywhere in that loop.

 Platform selection implications